stencila/dockta/example/example.md

-## Using Dockter
+## Using Dockta

-This document will take you through using Dockter to make your work reproducible and easy to reuse.
+This document will take you through using Dockta to make your work reproducible and easy to reuse.

 #### Prerequisites